NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 ### Long-running tasks with web worker

 Let's have a look at the code we ended up with in last blog.
 When loading the page, the webassembly is excecuted, after which the page can finish rendering.
 Because the webassembly code was very quick, this was fine.
 For this blog we assume we have a more long running task.
 We create such task artificially by adding a few seconds of sleep in the c++ code (TODO show snippet).
 Like in the previous post, we compile the c++ code to create webassembly.
-The resulting page with our slow task is now here (TODO link to sync demo).
+The resulting page with our slow task is now [here](https://nlesc-jcer.github.io/run-cpp-on-web/js-webapp-async/example-blocking.html).

 Notice that we also added a slider input to the page.
 This slider isn't connected to anything, and is there to illustrate UI blocking.
 Notice that while the webassembly code is still running, the slider is completely unresponsive.
 If this were an actual webapp and not just a demo, the UI blocking would surely annoy any users of the system and possibly make working with the app cumbersome and impracticle.
 (TODO: animated gif of slider not responding) We can easily solve this, and keep the UI responsive at all times, using web workers.